MattiaLupinetti02/DALI_emergency_dispatcher/ReadMe.md

   - Ensure the emergency covering and a smart dispatching of human resorces.
 - **Roles and Interactions**:
   - `HealthSensor → WardManager`: sends alarm messages.
-  - `WardManager → HRCoordinator`: sends Human Resources request and supplies.
+  - `WardManager → HRCoordinator`: sends Human Resources requests and supplies and MET requests .
   - `HRCoordinator → WardManager`: assign Human Resources and MET to an emergency.
   - `All → Logger`: record of all relevant events and actions: MET assignment, Human Resources requests, emergency covering.